yourvaiqbal/ecommerce-sql-analysis/README.md

 Connect tables from public schema to:

-* Power BI, link :
+* Power BI
-* Tableau, link :
+* Tableau
-* Looker Studio, link :
+* Looker Studio

 ⸻

 Key Insights

-* Majority of orders come from Southeast Brazil
+* Majority of revenue comes from Southeast Brazil
-* Top categories drive most revenue
+* A small number of categories drive most sales
-* Delivery delays vary by region
+* Delivery performance varies by region
-* Seller distribution is concentrated
+* Seller distribution is highly concentrated
 * Freight cost correlates with order value

 ⸻